MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sentiment-analysis.md

 ## Sentiment analysis

-To let agents and supervisors see the customer's satisfaction levels instantly while communicating with the customer, you need to enable the sentiment analysis.
+To let agents and supervisors see the customer's satisfaction levels instantly while communicating with the customer, you need to enable sentiment analysis.

 > [!NOTE]
 > Sentiment analysis is enabled by default.